 For brides-to-be considering a Caribbean wedding, the Dominican Republic should definitely be on your radar.
 A quick direct flight from most major U.S. airports, traveling to Punta Cana does require a passport (although that means you'll get a few memorable new stamps).
-Most resorts are all-inclusive with a touch of class, meaning that anything from poolside cocktails to room service to a dressy dinner date are bundled with the room rate.
-And many Punta Cana properties have a "resort within a resort" offering—an adults-only suite stay with some seriously luxe amenities worthy of your wedding stay.
+Most resorts are all-inclusive with a touch of class, meaning that anything from poolside cocktails and room service to a dressy dinner date is bundled with the room rate.
+In addition, many Punta Cana properties have a "resort within a resort" offering—an adults-only suite stay with some seriously luxe amenities worthy of your wedding stay.

 Paradisus, which has two properties in Punta Cana, the Paradisus Punta Cana Resort and the Paradisus Palma Real Golf & Spa, has a Romance Team at each site to handle all aspects of planning and logistics for the wedding day—and the rest of the weekend, as needed.
-Peak months for weddings in Punta Cana are January and February and also September, when brides can take advantage of lower room rates, reduced pricing on wedding packages and other bonus perks and offers.
+Peak months for weddings in Punta Cana are January, February, and also September, when brides can take advantage of lower room rates, reduced pricing on wedding packages and other bonus perks and offers.

 For most brides getting married in Punta Cana, the wedding is a symbolic one.
 "Legal is so yesteryear," Marilyn says.
 "You'll save hundreds of dollars on the cost of a legal ceremony in another country if you take care of the legal paperwork in your home state.
 By the time you arrive in Punta Cana a few days in advance of your wedding, your only concerns should be to eat, drink, be happy—and wear your sunscreen."